balunist/mbp_docs2/source/index.rst

 MapBoards Pro Description
 =========================

+.. role:: blue-bold

-MapBoards Pro is a **Fusion 360 Plug-In** which focuses on preparing your model for manufacturing.
+MapBoards Pro is a :blue-bold:`Fusion 360 Plug-In` which focuses on preparing your model for manufacturing.

-The goal of this section is to give you a quick overview of what MapBoards Pro is and how you might use it.
+If you are new to MapBoard Pro then follow the installation and getting started sections to understand what this add-in can do for you.

+Once you are ready to try things the :blue-bold:`Overview` will walk you through some features for you to try.

 |
 |